EliLillyCo/pytest-wdl/README.md

 \* requires extra dependencies to be installed, see [Installing Data Type Plugins](#installing-data-type-plugins)

 When comparing outputs of a test execution against an expected output file, that comparison is defined in the `expected` argument of the `workflow_runner`, where the key should be the output variable of the WDL workflow and the value is the expected value.
-This can be an accession into the io_data fixture, which resolves by looking at the test_data.json file.
+This can be an accession into the workflow_data fixture, which resolves by looking at the test_data.json file.
 If the file is a binary format that requires special handling (not gzip, this is supported by default), such as BAM, =then we can specify that as the type (`"type": "bam"`) so that our comparison knows to convert that file into a temporary SAM file so we can do a diff.
 This enables specifying `allowed_diff_lines` attribute since BAM/SAM files often capture the command run as a header which will typically be different.

-The `type` attribute is ignored for input data files defined in io_data.
+The `type` attribute is ignored for input data files defined in workflow_data.

 ## Creating New Data Types